cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Quantum Nova is led by CEO Ulf Sigurdson, a charismatic leader who climbed the corporate ladder through skill and vision.
-His enigmatic persona adds a layer of intrigue to Quantum Nova\'s image.
-Sigurdson\'s leadership has been instrumental in steering the company towards its current status as a technological powerhouse.
+His enigmatic persona adds a layer of intrigue to Quantum Nova's image.
+Sigurdson's leadership has been instrumental in steering the company towards its current status as a technological powerhouse.

 ### Economic Strategies and Galactic Influence